i-Saac-IV/FFT-spectrum-analyser/README.md

 #define TIME_OUT 60         //in seconds
 #define POWER_OFF_MATIRX 5  //in minutes
 ```

+> [!IMPORTANT]
+> Be sure you have added the correct board to the board manager within the arduino program, to check navigate to the following
+>
+> __File -> Preferences -> Additional board manager URLs:__
+>
+> Add this URL to it: [https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json](https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json)
+>
+> Then open the baords manager and serach _Pico_ install the board package made by Earle F. Philhower.

-Hit upload and you should be good to go!
+Ensure you have the correct board and port selected hit upload and you should be good to go!

 ## Bugs fixes and updates
 Once I'm happy with the state of this project, it will likely not be updated much.
 So updates past this point will be very sporadic.